herlss/simplechat/README.md

 - Node.js (v12 or above)
 - MongoDB Atlas account (get yours at [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas))
-- You must create a .env file with a CONNECTION_STRING property and paste yours
+- You must create a .env file with a CONNECTION_STRING property and paste yours.
+- You will also need a JWT_SECRET property for the auth
 - Get one at MongoDB Atlas or use your local

 ### Installation